-SAT or ACT Applicants who are required to submit test scores must meet the minimum score requirements for preferred admission SA AT and ACT Scores Bowie State Univer sity SAT code: 5401 Bowie State Univer sity ACT code: 1712 Ev valuation of Transfer Credits - ot is required for formal credit evaluation.
-At the discretion of el, unofficial transcripts may be used for advising or counseling.
-We make every ef and academic discip fort to match your transferable courses to our General Education pline coursework.
-In most cases, cou earned at least a " Bowie State.
-The U ursework from regionally accredited institutions for which you've C" or better is transferable, if comparable coursework is offered at Jniversity reserves the right to deny transfer credit for coursework tutions prior to enrollment at Bowie State, but not listed on the of transfer credit sh The University rese who do not maint aluations carefully.
-Questions and/or concerns regarding evaluation nould be resolved within 21 days of completed initial evaluation. erves the right to revoke offers of admission for transfer applicants tain the minimum 2.00 cumulative GPA through the most recent ance at last school attended.
-PI □ t and Exam ne standard placement assessment is granted to applicants who lent of three hours in both college-level mathematics and English.
-GED RECII PIENTS O Transcripts are con and Score Report copy of your GED transcript and score report. sidered official when received directly from the issuing institution in with the school's seal and/or official signature.
-M linimum Requiremen Total Score ACT 450 standard score 2250 combined score of the five subject areas Optional Optional
+Applicants who are required to submit test scores must meet the minimum score requirements for preferred admission

+SAT and ACT Scores

+- □ Bowie State University SAT code: 5401 - □ Bowie State University ACT code: 1712

+Evaluation of Transfer Credits

+- □ An official transcript is required for formal credit evaluation.
+At the discretion of University personnel, unofficial transcripts may be used for advising or counseling. - □ We make every effort to match your transferable courses to our General Education and academic discipline coursework. - □ In most cases, coursework from regionally accredited institutions for which you've earned at least a "C" or better is transferable, if comparable coursework is offered at Bowie State.
+The University reserves the right to deny transfer credit for coursework completed at institutions prior to enrollment at Bowie State, but not listed on the application for admission. - □ Review transfer evaluations carefully.
+Questions and/or concerns regarding evaluation of transfer credit should be resolved within 21 days of completed initial evaluation. - □ The University reserves the right to revoke offers of admission for transfer applicants who do not maintain the minimum 2.00 cumulative GPA through the most recent semester of attendance at last school attended.